kszymukowicz/scheduler2/README.md

 scheduler2
 ==========

-Simple TYPO3 Scheduler task example for functions getAdditionalInformation() and getProgress().
+TYPO3 Scheduler task example.
+How to use functions getAdditionalInformation() and getProgress().